guilespi/clj-ancel-sms/README.md

 ## Usage

-The ANCEL API needs that you register all phones and groups you will be sending messages to.
+The Ancel API needs that you register all phones and groups you will be sending messages to.

 ### Administration